VCA - VICKI CULLING ASSOCIATES

 (Ngāruahinerangi ki Taranaki, Ngāti Rakaipaaka ki Nūhaka, Te Aitanga o Hauiti ki Tologa Bay)

-Pania works as a social worker at Te Korowai Whanau Services in Porirua.
+Pania is a social worker at Te Korowai Whanau Services in Porirua.
 She completed her Bachelor in Social Work in 2013.
 She is a bereaved mother and also a volunteer for Sands, an organisation that supports families after the death of a baby or infant.
 Pania is a committee member of Sands Wellington-Hutt Valley and was a Sands NZ Board Member from 2013-2015.

 Pania and Vicki have presented together at international conferences, they have co-written a chapter for an international textbook on death, culture and grief*, and have run workshops in Aotearoa NZ.